 In short, it is a fairer way to pay for your car insurance based on your use of a car.
-If you’ve recently passed your test, you may not be driving all that much, so the idea of forking out over £1000 for insurance may not seem worth it.
+If you’ve recently passed your test, you may not be driving all that much, so the idea of forking out over the odds for insurance may not seem worth it.
 With Marmalade, if you buy as a learner you’ll be pleased to know the price doesn’t increase on passing your test!

 Pay as you drive car insurance allows you to only pay for miles you drive, which brings down the initial outlay and allows you to top up your miles as and when you need to.
-Marmalade’s pay as you go policy will cover you to drive a parent’s car and uses a smart black box and app to measure the miles driven.
+Marmalade’s pay as you go policy will cover you to drive a parent’s car and uses a smart black box and Marmalade Insurance App to measure the miles driven.

 It’s quite simple really.
 This is how Marmalade’s insurance by miles works:

 It’s not just for young or new drivers, but it’s a popular option for them as it’s ideal for young people who are only doing short trips or who are only likely to use the car from time to time (if they’re away at uni for example).
 With Marmalade, pay as you go car insurance is exclusively available for drivers aged 17 - 27 who hold a full or provisional driving licence.

 We think this is a perfect policy for 17 year olds and 18 year olds if they’re not quite ready to get their own car.
 It allows them to borrow a parent’s car as and when they need to - whether it’s popping out on short trips to a part-time job, visiting friends or for freedom during the holidays.
 The smart black box tag and smartphone app also helps the young driver develop and maintain their safe driving skills.

 It’s also ideal for learners who have their driving test coming up and want cover to continue seamlessly when they pass!